turnip314/sanguosha/README.md

 # San Guo Sha (三国杀)

+Note: This project is forked from https://github.com/kevinychen/sanguosha with some changes made for the purpose of personal use.
+Please credit the original developer if you decide to use this repo.

 San Guo Sha is a [popular Chinese card game](https://en.wikipedia.org/wiki/Legends_of_the_Three_Kingdoms).
 This online multiplayer English version supports all the characters and cards in the base set, as well as the [wind, fire, and wood expansions](http://sanguoshaenglish.blogspot.com/p/expansions.html).
 Try it at https://util.in:8098.

 ![Sanguosha](docs/sanguosha.gif)